kiskey/stremio-ai-search/README.md

 ## Features
 - Trakt integration to help Gemini suggest personalized recommendations.
 Note: Only searches starting with "Recommend" will provide personalized recommendations using your watch history from Trakt.
-- Select any of the Google AI model in the addon configuration
+- Select any of the Google AI models in the addon configuration
 - You can set the number of recommendations AI should return for a query
-- TMDB integration ensures you have a feature rich catalog
+- TMDB integration ensures you have a content rich catalog for movies and series
-- RPDB integration gives you access to awesome posters with ratings on them
+- RPDB integration gives you access to awesome posters with inbuilt ratings

 ## Sample use cases
 Here are some examples showing how versatile this addon is.